What is a vasectomy?

 - Check that your healthcare provider has a list of all medicines (prescribed and over-the-counter), herbs, vitamins, and supplements that you are taking.

 - Talk with your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning (anticoagulant) medicines, aspirin, ibuprofen, or other medicines that affect blood clotting.
 You may need to stop these medicines before the surgery.

 - If you smoke, stop as soon as possible.
 This will improve your recovery from surgery and your overall health status.

 - Your healthcare provider will tell you about any other specific things you need to do to get ready for surgery.
-For instance, you may also be told to stop eating and drinking after midnight.
+Follow any directions you are given for not eating or drinking before the procedure.
 You may also be given instructions for cleaning your scrotal area before surgery.
 You may be asked to bring a jockstrap to wear after surgery.

 - Ask your healthcare provider if you will need someone to drive you home.